fanduel-oss/refract/docs/introduction/core-concepts.md

 ### Reactive

-We want to separate the main action of our code (setting a filter) from the resulting actions (storage, analytics): our application should be able to function without them, or if they fail.
-Have you ever had a bad experience on the web, a form you try to submit but nothing happens?
-Only to realise when you open the console that something is failing due to your ad blocker?
-This is terrible!

 The key to reactive programming is observability: we need to be able to observe changes in your app, get notified when they happen so we can trigger side-effects.
 Reactive programming works really well for side-effects: effects are just data.
 It is also a remarkable abstraction encouraging declarative programming and which can concisely express time-based operations (throttle, debounce, etc.).

 We have seen a lot of side-effect management libraries in redux, due to the observability of its actions (with middleware).
 It is entirely possible to move side-effects handling to React, and to not have to rely on redux.

-Too see how Refact compares to other side-effects libraries, check our [comparison guide](./comparison.md).
-Too see Refract usage, head to [using Refract](./usage.md).
+To see how Refact compares to other side-effects libraries, check our [comparison guide](./comparison.md).
+To see Refract usage, head to [using Refract](./usage.md).